spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-product-lists-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that features which use Redis to read product data (for example, Product Details Page, Product relations, etc. don't show it when a product is restricted for the customer.)
+Make sure that features that use Redis to read product data—for example, the product details page or product relations—don't show it when a product is restricted for the customer.

 {% endinfo_block %}